ziadbaroudi/html-lists-lab-rcdd_202103_leb_few/README.md

 list_, along with the `<li>` tag for each _list item_.

-To make a list, we write out the opening and closing `<ul>` tags, and inside them, we'll add `<li>` tags, each listing a single month.
+To make a list, we write out the opening and closing `<ul>` tags, and inside them, we'll add `<li>` tags, each listing a single ingredient.
 Going back to our favorite foods example, if we wanted convert it to a list, it would look like
 this: